matin-ufl/comparative_activity_recognition/Ngram/README.md

 1. Sedentary and Non-sedentary : 1 as Sedentary and 0 as Non-sedentary.
 2. Locomotion and Stationary : 1 as Locomotion and 0 as Stationary.

-Some parameters have been defaulted in the functions for each classifier as it gave the best results.
-It can be changed by the user if needed.
-Please check the function script FUN_Activity_Data_Classifier_Functions.R for details.

 ```
 #Set the working directory to the location where the scripts and function R files are located
 setwd("C:/Users/shikh/Documents/University of Florida/Activity Recognition/Classification/")